Not Getting Job Interviews? Get resume Help - Banner

 Sample Answer: In one of my first managerial positions, we had to make significant budget cuts, and I had to decide whether to keep everyone on the team and give up some projects or to let go of some employees and keep all our projects.
 I knew the personal situations of all my team members and couldn’t bear the thought of leaving them without a source of income with such short notice.
 We gave up about 15% of our projects.
 Thankfully, by the same time next year, we have expanded enough to replace those projects and gain many more.

-3. Behavioral interview questions about problem-solving
+3. Problem-solving behavioral interview questions

 Describe a time you couldn’t finish a project on time.
 What happened, and how did you overcome it?